pu2clr/SI4735/README.md

 ### Defined Data Types and Structures

 The Si47XX family works with many internal data that can be represented by data structure or defined data type in C/C++.
 These C/C++ resources have been used widely here.
-This aproach made the library easier to build and maintain.
+This approach made the library easier to build and maintain.
 Each data structure created here has its reference (name of the document and page on which it was based).
-In other words, to make the SI47XX device easier to deal, some defined data types were created to handle  byte and bits to process  commands, properties and responses. __The goal of this approach is separating data from code__.
+In other words, to make the SI47XX device easier to deal with, some defined data types were created to handle  byte and bits to process  commands, properties and responses. __The goal of this approach is separating data from code__.

 All data types defined in Si4735 Arduino Library are explained [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/)

 ### Public methods

 This library was developed using the C++ language and the Object-oriented Programming approach.
-Methods are functions that belongs to the class, in this case SI4735 class.
+Methods are functions that belong to the class, in this case SI4735 class.
 Click [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group01.html) to go to API docummentation.

 All methods defined in Si4735 class are explained [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
 The list below refer to the method groups implemented by the Si4735 class.